eliranwong/UniqueBible/README.md

 # 3rd Party Resources

+You can use popular third-party resources on UniqueBible.app.

 In addition to Marvel.bible modules and datasets, UniqueBible.app has a built-in converter.<br>
 The built-in converter supports import of the following third-party modules:<br>